Clothes, CVs, Careers, Coaching, and Confidence

 “Go shopping with a list.”

 Like other stylists, Loulou will edit your wardrobe for you and take you shopping.
-But more than weeding out clothes that don’t suit you, and helping you to buy ones that do, she’s also got a unique style and confidence programme.
+But more than weeding out clothes that don’t suit you, and helping you to buy ones that do, she has a unique style and confidence programme.

-I’m always interested in hearing about USPs and why people do what they do, so we got talking.
-Turns out there were more than a few similarities in the way we choose to work – it’s just that Loulou starts with a wardrobe, whereas I start with a CV.
+I’m always interested in hearing about USPs and why people do what they do.
+It turns out there are more than a few similarities in how we choose to work—it’s just that Loulou starts with a wardrobe, whereas I start with a CV.

 Clothes